DanWehr/flat_profiler/README.md

 # Installation

-`pip install flat_profile`
+`pip install flat_profiler`

 # Usage

-This decorator uses call wrapping from [Recompyle](https://github.com/DanWehr/recompyle) to record the execution times of all calls, of the decorated function.
+This decorator uses call wrapping from [Recompyle](https://github.com/DanWehr/recompyle) to record the execution times of all calls within the decorated function.
 A time limit must be provided, and if the total time is below/above that limit then below/above callbacks will execute.

 The default `below` callback will create a log message with only the total time.
 The default `above` callback will log the total as well as all call execution times, sorted by highest duration first.